ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Save reference channel segmentation masks

-  If ``True``, spotMAX will save the segmentation masks of the reference channel in the same folder where the reference channel's data is located.
+  If ``True``, SpotMAX will save the segmentation masks of the reference channel in the same folder where the reference channel's data is located.
   The file will be named with the pattern ``<basename>_run_num<run_number>_<ref_ch_name>_ref_ch_segm_mask_<text_to_append>.npz`` where ``<basename>`` is the common part of all the file names in the Position